Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/index.md

 - Native run anywhere capabilities, use Profinity on your PC, Server, Embedded Device or run in the Cloud
 - Fully web enabled user interface that runs on desktop, mobile or Kiosk.
-- Full API integration to allow easy extensions to Profinity's features and to build your own custom applications
+- Full REST based API integration to allow easy extensions to Profinity's features and to build your own custom applications
 - Inbuilt Scripting support

-!!! info "Documentation maintainer note"
-    Replace this image with a current screenshot.
+- Integration with AI and LLM tooling via MCP.

 <figure markdown>
 ![Profinity](images/wavesculptor.png)